Reading Time: 8 minutes read

 iCloud Photo Library only offers 5GB of free storage per user, with anything above this coming at an additional cost.
 The Google Photo storage limit, however, offers free, unlimited storage for photos up to 16 megapixels and videos up to 1080p resolution.
 What’s more, it will resize your images for you when you sync up.
 If you need to store larger files too, Google offers 15GB of free space which is 10GB more than iCloud.

-Another huge benefit of Google Photos is its powerful and impressive use of machine learning.
+Another huge benefit of the Google Photos App is its powerful and impressive use of machine learning.
 The service automatically analyzes photos to identify and group your images into helpful albums such as Places, People, and Things.
 This makes finding treasured holiday snaps or photos of your loved ones a quick and easy process, as you can search for things such as “Paris”, “my cat” or “flowers” to return relevant results in an instant.

 While iCloud helpfully comes pre-installed on all iOS devices, it only offers two additional platforms to access your images – a Windows app and a web app.
-Google Photos, on the other hand, offers mobile apps for both iOs and Android, a desktop and web app, plus the ability to access your content on Android TV, the Amazon Fire TV Stick, and Smart TVs.
+Google Photos, on the other hand, offers mobile apps for both iOS and Android, a desktop and web app, plus the ability to access your content on Android TV, the Amazon Fire TV Stick, and Smart TVs.

 How to install Google Photos for Mac